Quoted prices apply to online bookings. An additional charge may apply on trips where purchasing on-site is available.

 The price includes

-- Transportation from Bergen/Norheimsund to Folgefonna Glacier and return
+- Transportation from Bergen/Norheimsund to Fonna Glacier Ski Resort and return

-- All necessary glacier equipment and mountain boots
+- All necessary glacier equipment incl. mountain boots

 Whether you are seeking an adventurous glacial climb or a more relaxed hike, this once in a lifetime trip combines a cruise across Hardangerfjord with a hike of the Folgefonna glacier.
 From stunning mountainous views from the fjord cruise to an abundance of tranquil blue tones on the glacier, this trip is sure to take your breath away.